 You can top with a swirl of cream (traditional) or I used coconut milk myself.

-This is a great recipe to kick off your Thanksgiving meal.
+This is slow cooker butternut squash soup is a great recipe to kick off your Thanksgiving meal!

 Visit my store for useful tools and favorite kitchen items